 If the terms of a financial asset are modified, the Corporation evaluates whether the cash flows of the modified asset are substantially different.
-If the cash flows are substantially different, then the contractual rights to cash flows from the original financial asset are deemed to have expired.
+If it is the case the contractual rights to cash flows from the original financial asset are deemed to have expired.
 In this case, the original financial asset is derecognized, and a new financial asset is recognized at fair value.